Helping Families With The Legal Side Of Adoption

 The uncontested adoption process is fairly simple, and primarily requires filing the necessary paperwork.
 However, there are circumstances that may inhibit the finalization.
 Some judges and counties require a home visit and ask to review the adoptive parents’ finances to ensure the child is going to a stable and safe home.
 If the child has Native American nationality, there are other legal issues that need to be addressed before the adoption can be completed.
 Our firm is experienced in handling uncontested adoptions, and can effectively meet the challenges of these cases.

 As in any adoption, uncontested adoptions need to be finalized through the family courts.
 We ensure all necessary paperwork is signed and filed in a timely manner.
-After the papers are filed with the court, there is a 60 day waiting period before the final adoption hearing.
 During the adoption hearing, if the judge has no reason to believe the child should not be legally in your care, the adoption will be finalized.

 At the law office of Jody A. Miller, located in Atlanta, Georgia, we represent adoptive parents in uncontested adoptions.
-Contact us for answers to your questions about the process.
+Email us for answers to your questions about the process.